-Licence conditions to be imposed Licence condition details Incident Register Licence condition details 1) The licensee must maintain a register, in which the licens is to record the details of any of the following incidents and any action taken in response to any such incident: a. any incident involving violence or anti-social behaviour occurring on the premises, b. any incident of which the licensee is aware that involves violence or anti-social behaviour occurring in the immediate vicin of the premises and that involves a person who has recently left, been refused admission to, the premises, c. any incident that results in a person being turned out of the premises under section 77 of the Liquor Act 2007, d. any incident that results in a patron of the premises requiring medical assistance.
-2) The licensee must, if requested to do so by a police office or Liquor & Gaming NSW inspector: a. make any such incident register immediately available for inspection by a police officer or Liquor & Gaming NSW inspector to tak copies of the register or to remove the register from the premises. b. allow a police officer or the the information recorded in the incident register under this condition is retained for at least 3 yea from when the record was made.
-Liquor accord The licensee or its representative must join and be an active participant in the local liquor accord
+Licence conditions to be imposed Licence condition details Incident register condition 1) The licensee must maintain a register, in which the licensee is to record the details of any of the following incidents and any action taken in response to any such incident: (a) any incident involving violence or anti-social behaviour occur on the premises, (b) any incident of which the licensee is aware that involves violence or anti-social behaviour occurring in the immediate vicinity of the premises and that involves a person who has recently left, or been refused admission to, the premises, (c) any incident that results in a person being turned out of the premises under section 77 of the Liquor Act 2007, (d) any incident that results in a patron of the premises requirir medical assistance.
+2) The licensee must, if requested to do so by a police officer of Liquor & Gaming NSW inspector: (a) make any such incident register immediately available for inspection by a police officer or Liquor & Gaming NSW inspector and (b) allow a police officer or Liquor & Gaming NSW inspector to take copies of the register or to remove the register from the premises.
+The licensee must ensure that the information recorded in the incident register under this condition is retained for at least 3 years from when the record was made.
+Liquor Accord condition The licensee or its representative must join and be an active participant in the local liquor accord.
+Trial period condition If the local consent authority does not approve the continuation of the trial period in the development consent, two years from the date of issue of the Occupation Certificate (or as may be extended from time to time), the trading hours of the premises will revert to 10:00 AM to 12:00 AM, (Monday-Sunday).
+A copy of the relevant development consent is to be kept on the premises and made available for inspection on the request of a police officer, council officer, Liquor & Gaming inspector, or any other person authorised by the Independent Liquor & Gaming Authority.